-The operations of the Natural Gas Pipeline segment are conducted through Enogex Inc. and its subsidiaries ("Enogex") and consist of three related businesses: (i) the transportation and storage of natural gas, (ii) the gathering and processing of natural gas and (iii) the marketing of natural gas.
-The vast majority of Enogex's natural gas gathering, processing, transportation and storage assets are located in the major gas producing basins of Oklahoma.
-In March 2006, Enogex announced that Enogex Gas Gathering, L.L.C. ("Gathering"), a wholly-owned subsidiary of Enogex Inc., had entered into an agreement to sell certain gas gathering assets in the Kinta, Oklahoma, area (see Note 5 for a further discussion).
+The operations of the Natural Gas Pipeline segment are conducted through Enogex Inc. and its subsidiaries ("Enogex") and consist of three related businesses: (i) the transportation and storage of natural gas, (ii) the gathering and processing of natural gas; and (iii) the marketing of natural gas.
+The vast majority of Enogex's natural gas gathering, processing, transportation and storage assets are located in the major gas producing basins of

+Oklahoma.
+In May 2006, Enogex Gas Gathering, L.L.C. ("Gathering"), a wholly-owned subsidiary of Enogex Inc., sold certain gas gathering assets in the Kinta, Oklahoma, area (see Note 8 for a further discussion).